RamziMuhammad/ANTLR-Analyzer/README.md

   - The file should seem as follows:

-    Block number 1 is visited only once
+    ​	Block number 1 is visited only once

-    Block number 2 is visited two times
+    ​	Block number 2 is visited two times

+- Use the output from delivery 2 to generate an HTML with highlighted red/green lines

+  - Orange lines are highlighted  for branch coverage implementation as following:

+    > ​	If a Boolean expression comprises more than one condition, such as a || b, and the first condition always evaluates to true, then the second condition b never executed for any branches (if/else/for/while).
+In this scenario, the HTML file output must include this line highlighted in orange.

+  - Green lines are highlighted for visited lines

+    > ​	When both of the conditions in the previous example are evaluated, the output background color in the HTML file is green.

+  - Red lines are highlighted for not visited lines

+    > ​	The Boolean statement in the output HTML file is red if neither of the conditions an or b evaluate to true.

 ------